Niccolò Scolari

 Niccolo Scolari (died 1200) was an Italian cardinal.

 He was cardinal-nephew of Pope Clement III, his uncle, who elevated him in September 1190.
 In older historiography he is erroneously listed as Niccolo Boboni and nephew of Pope Celestine III.
-He subscribed papal bulls as S.R.E. diaconus cardinalis between October 23 and December 19, 1190, as cardinal-deacon of Santa Lucia in Orthea on February 17, 1191, and finally as cardinal-deacon of Santa Maria in Cosmedin between May 15, 1191 and August 4, 1200.
-He died before December 23, 1200.
+He subscribed papal bulls as S.R.E. diaconus cardinalis between 23 October and 19 December 1190, as cardinal-deacon of Santa Lucia in Orthea on 17 February 1191, and finally as cardinal-deacon of Santa Maria in Cosmedin between 15 May 1191 and 4 August 1200.
+He died before 23 December 1200.